alexmititelu/data-vaults-on-web/application/readme.txt

-Before running this application you have to configure your local AWS Credentials
+Before running this application you have to configure your local AWS Credentials.

-Open ~/.aws/credentials and write in file the next content:
+Open ~/.aws/credentials and append to the file the following lines:

 [default]
 aws_access_key_id = AKIAIT6ZCR2RCGFPULBA